Priscilla Presley: Separation and divorce

-Encouraged by Elvis, Priscilla took up karate to share his interests and occupy her time.
-In 1968 she saw Mike Stone for the first time during her second honeymoon in Hawai.
-In 1972, he met instructor Mike Stone backstage at one of Elvis's concerts and began an affair.
-Nevertheless the year 1972 is not confirmed by Mike Stone who wrote that he met Priscilla for the second time at a karate event at Bolsa Chica High School on May 15, 1971.
+Encouraged by Presley, Priscilla took up karate to share his interests and occupy her time.
+In 1968, she saw Mike Stone for the first time during her second honeymoon in Hawaii.
+In 1972, she met instructor Stone backstage at one of Elvis's concerts and began an affair.
+However, the year 1972 is not confirmed by Stone, who wrote that he met Priscilla for the second time at a karate event at Bolsa Chica High School on May 15, 1971.
 She later wrote, "I still loved Elvis, greatly, but over the next few months, I knew I would have to make a crucial decision regarding my destiny."
-According to her memoir, Elvis later summoned her to his hotel suite and "forcefully made love to me...[saying]
-'This is how a real man makes love to his woman'".
-In a later interview, Priscilla said she regretted her choice of words, calling it an overstatement.
-Nevertheless, according to Jerry Schilling, Priscilla and Elvis talked together in his dressing room, not in his suite.
+According to her memoir, Presley later summoned her to his hotel suite and "forcefully made love to me...[saying]
+'This is how a real man makes love to his woman.
+In a later interview, Priscilla said she regretted her phrasing, calling it an overstatement.
+Jerry Schilling stated that Priscilla and Presley spoke in his dressing room, not in his suite.

-Priscilla reflected that Elvis's attempt at reconciliation came too late and lacked sensitivity.
-She cited his earlier comment that he had "never been able to make love to a woman who had a child" and described the emotional toll of their sexual dysfunction: "I am beginning to doubt my own sexuality, as a woman.
+Priscilla wrote that Presley's attempt at reconciliation came too late and lacked sensitivity.
+She cited his earlier comment that he had "never been able to make love to a woman who had a child" and described the emotional impact of their sexual difficulties: "I am beginning to doubt my own sexuality, as a woman.
 My physical and emotional needs were unfulfilled."
 She concluded, "this was not the gentle, understanding man I grew to love."
-Years later, on Loose Women, Priscilla confirmed that she and Elvis did sleep together after Lisa Marie was born.
+Years later, on Loose Women, Priscilla said she and Presley did have sex after Lisa Marie was born.

 The couple separated on February 23, 1972, and filed for legal separation on July 26.
-Priscilla sued Elvis for fraud to reopen the divorce by default in May 1973.
+Priscilla sued Presley for fraud to reopen the divorce by default in May 1973.
 The divorce was finalized on October 9, 1973.

-Priscilla and Elvis agreed to share custody of Lisa Marie.
-She received a $725,000 cash settlement, spousal and child support, 5% of Elvis's new publishing companies, and half the proceeds from the sale of their Beverly Hills home.
-Initially, the settlement had been far smaller, but after consulting new lawyers, Priscilla revised her requests, asserting that Elvis could afford more.
+Priscilla and Presley agreed to share custody of Lisa Marie.
+She received a $725,000 cash settlement, spousal and child support, 5% of Presley's new publishing companies, and half the proceeds from the sale of their Beverly Hills home.
+The initial settlement had been smaller, but after consulting new lawyers, Priscilla revised her requests, stating that Presley could provide more.
 The couple remained close, leaving the courthouse hand-in-hand on the day their divorce was finalized.